📍 Serving the Hudson Valley & All of the Lower Hudson Valley

 A cash sale to Simply Sold RE can resolve much of this risk: once both parties sign the purchase agreement, the property is under contract and proceeds are split at closing by the title company.
 Neither party can access the equity unilaterally once the transaction is in process.

-New York State Supreme Court — Family Division
+New York State Supreme Court — Westchester County

 Westchester County Bar Association — Lawyer Referral Service